Prince Harry puts an end to rumors - and stays in the USA

 - Prince Harry (40) has denied rumors of a permanent return to the United Kingdom.

-- Following Donald Trump's election as US president, there was speculation as to whether Prince Harry would return to his homeland
+- After Donald Trump's election as US president, there was speculation as to whether Prince Harry would return to his homeland

 Prince Harry (40) has denied rumors of a permanent return to the United Kingdom.
 He wants to stay in the USA, said the younger son of the British King Charles III in response to a corresponding question at an event in New York on Wednesday evening (local time).